sns-sdks/python-tiktok/README.rst

     >>> from pytiktok import KitApi
     >>> kit_api = KitApi(access_token="Your Access Token")

 Or you can let user to give permission by `OAuth flow`.
-See `docs <https://sns-sdks.lkhardy.cn/python-tiktok/authorization/kit-authorization/>`_
+See `kit authorization docs <https://sns-sdks.lkhardy.cn/python-tiktok/authorization/kit-authorization/>`_

 Now you can get account's data.